dufrenoyl/cb-workshop-2d/VMSETUP.md

 ## Virtual Machine Setup

-> If you use the provided VM image, then you can skip the following steps BUT at least check if the network is configured correctly!
+> If you use the provided VM image, then you can skip the following steps.

 Perform the following steps in order to create the Virtual Machine: